abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 will print the current time on the screen, but it will also simultaneously dump it permanently in the file named ```date.log``` (check its content with **cat date.log**).
 In the very same spirit, it is possible to keep the full execution log of any script, function, code block ```{ ... }```, loops, etc.

 The command **tee** writes simultaneously its input to _stdout_ (screen) and redirects it to the files.
-By default, **tee** overwrites the content of file, if we want to append instead to the already existing non-empty file, use the following version:
+By default, **tee** overwrites the content of a file, if we want to append instead to the already existing non-empty file, use the following version:
 ```bash
 someCommand | tee -a someFile.log
 ```

 Flag '-a' in this particular case stands for 'append'.

 As the final remark on the pipelines, we consider the following important question: If the pipeline, composed of multiple commands, has failed during execution, how to figure out programmatically which particular command(s) in the pipeline have failed?
-In order to answer this question, we need to inspect the status of built-in variable **PIPESTATUS**.
+In order to answer this question, we need to inspect the status of the built-in variable **PIPESTATUS**.
 This variable is an array holding the exit status of each command in the last executed pipeline:

 ```bash
 echo "scale=5000; e(2)" | bc -l | more
 echo ${PIPESTATUS[*]} # prints '0 0 0'
 ```

 In the above example, we want to determine the result to 5000 significant digits, and then inspect through it screen-by-screen with the **more** command.
 All three commands in the pipeline, **echo**, **bc** and **more**, executed successfully, therefore the array **PIPESTATUS** holds three zeroes.
 If only the single command has been executed, that is a trivial pipeline, and **PIPESTATUS** array has only one entry, the very same information which is stored in **$?** variable.
-The thing to remember is that **PIPESTATUS** gets updated each time we execute a command, even the trivial ones like **echo**.
+The thing to remember is that **PIPESTATUS** gets updated each time we execute command, even the trivial ones like **echo**.

 The power of piping is best illustrated in the combination with the three powerful commands **sed**, **awk** and **grep**, which are the core **Linux** utilities for text parsing and manipulation, which we cover in the next section.